Thinking About Going Gluten-Free? 4 Things To Consider

 - Look for grocers that specialize in gluten-free products – mixes for pancakes, muffins, pizza dough and bread are available.
 Realize that these are processed foods and should only be enjoyed on occasion.
 Instead focus heavily on eggs, fish, organic meats, nuts, fruits and vegetables.

-- Know where gluten can be hidden in products we use every day, such as stamp and envelope adhesive, medicines and even some skin-care products.
+- Know where gluten can be hidden in products we use every day, such as stamp and envelope adhesive, medicines and even some skin and hair care products.

 The Celiac Disease Foundation (www.celiac.org) and the Celiac Support Association (www.csaceliacs.org) have more information on gluten-free foods.